Jasonxu0109/MangroveDB/README.md

 # Cite
 Please cite the following paper if you used MangroveDB in your research.

-Xu, C., Zheng, H.-L. (2024) MangroveDB: A comprehensive online database for mangrove plants based on multi-omics data.
+Xu, C., Zheng, H.-L. (2024) MangroveDB: A comprehensive online database for mangroves based on multi-omics data.